maningreen/tui-timer/README.md

 currently its just missing some polish, maybe a digital function and time left being printed

 # how to compile and run
-if you have make installed, *and you should* just type in make in terminal and an excecutable should pop out
+just type in make in terminal and an excecutable should pop out

 excecute tui-timer after compiling, its in the directory